curl/everything-curl/libcurl-http-responses.md

 # HTTP responses

 Every HTTP request includes a HTTP response.
-A HTTP response is a set of meta-data and a response body, where the body can occastionally be zero bytes and thus non-existant.
+A HTTP response is a set of metadata and a response body, where the body can occasionally be zero bytes and thus nonexistent.
 A HTTP response will however always have response headers.

 The response body will be passed to the [write callback](callback-write.md)